18F/ekip-api/README.md

 We use a blue-green deployment system for zero downtime.

+### Setting up the applications.
 You'll need to set the application to use the production settings file.

 ```
 cf set-env blue DJANGO_SETTINGS_MODULE config.settings.production